Chetu Elevates Three Technical Project Managers In UK Expansion

 Vipul Gupta has been an integral part of Chetu since 2015 and worked as a Team Lead before his latest promotion.
 He has worked in different verticals like education, real estate, IT service management, and mortgages.
 Specializing in .Net technology, Vipul will oversee teams working on various technologies, including .Net projects, PHP, and React.

 "We have seen tremendous growth in the software development industry in Europe since we opened our UK office in late 2019.
-We have added three highly qualified Technical Project Managers to meet the increased demand,” said Prem Khatri, Vice President of Operations at Chetu, headquartered in Sunrise, Florida.“Saurabh, Ananya, and Vipul have demonstrated outstanding leadership in India, and we are confident they will bring that same level of dedication and expertise to their new roles in the United Kingdom."
+We have added three highly qualified Technical Project Managers to meet the increased demand,ï¿1⁄2 said Prem Khatri, Vice President of Operations at Chetu, headquartered in Sunrise, Florida. ï¿1⁄2Saurabh, Ananya, and Vipul have demonstrated outstanding leadership in India, and we are confident they will bring that same level of dedication and expertise to their new roles in the United Kingdom."

 For more information on Chetu or to request a consultation, please visit